Blog Article: Designer Initials, Signatures and Monograms on Coins

 CP (monogram) - Chiara Principe.
 Italian Mint, on coins for San Marino and the Vatican; PowerCoin, on coins for Palau; the (modern) East India Company on coins issued for Saint Helena

 CT - Cecil Thomas.
-Royal Mint, on coins issued for the United Kingdom.
-Also designed the Crowned Portrait of Queen Elizabeth II used on colonial coinage, where his initials are incuse on the neck truncation and can only be seen at an angle.
+Royal Mint, on coins issued for the United Kingdom (1953 - 1970).
+He also designed the Crowned Portrait of Queen Elizabeth II used on colonial coinage (1953 - 1973), where his initials are incuse on the neck truncation and can only be seen at an angle.

 CTC - Chris Costello.
-U.S. Mint, on coins issued for the United States (2013 - present).
+U.S. Mint, on coins issued for the United States (2013 - present), Royal Mint on coins issued for the United Kingdom (2025).

 DB - Darryl Bellotti.
 Perth Mint, on coins issued for Australia and Cook Islands (2009 - 2012).

 DE (D and hand written e slightly lower) - Donald (Don) Everhart II.
 Franklin Mint.
-U.S. Mint, on coins issued for the United States.
+U.S. Mint, on coins issued for the United States; also Zambia, 1998.

-DES. - [George William] de Saulles.
+DES. or De S. - [George William] de Saulles.
 Royal Mint, on coins issued for the United Kingdom displaying his bare-headed portrait of King Edward VII (1901 - 1910, reissued as commemorative in 2022), and colonial coinage displaying the crowned bust of King Edward VII (1901 - 1910).

 DH - Dominique Holmes.
 Royal Mint, on coins issued for the United Kingdom (2022).

-DT - Dan Thorne.
-Royal Mint, on coins issued for the United Kingdom.
+DSW - Danuta Solowiej-Wedderburn.
+Royal Mint, on coins issued for the United Kingdom (2006).

 DW - Donna Weaver.
 U.S. Mint, on coins issued for the United States (2000 - present).